 One of the developments is the online aspect to the College’s new ‘blended learning’ approach to capacity development.
 This is particularly relevant for the theoretical components of some programmes and also for master classes and short courses.

 For the first time, selected online courses are now being offered using the Talent-LMS platform as well as Google Suite for Education already in use at the SAWC.
-The three-year Diploma in Applied Conservation, which will be offered for the first time in 2022, will also be offered in a “blended” format.
-The first two years will be on-line training, with the third and final year trained at the SAWC covering the Applied Learning aspects.
-The development of this Diploma is part of a GIZ funded program within their TFCA program of work.
+Pending approval from the Council on Higher Education the College is looking to now offer a three-year Applied Diploma in Natural Resource Management, which when rolled out will also be in a blended learning format.
+The first two years primarily being online, with the third year being an applied year covering various longitudinal studies in which the students will be immersed.